 Located on England’s rugged southwestern tip, you will find there is much to cherish about Cornwall.
 Dubbed the Cornish Riviera for having the mildest and sunniest climate in the UK, it boasts 300 miles of unspoilt coastline featuring spectacular beaches, dunes, cliffs and medieval harbours.
 Then there’s the pounding surf which provides a natural playground for a variety of water sports, and who can ignore the renowned Cornish pasty and cream teas.
-With new surprises around every corner, discover why one visit to this popular peninsular is never enough with a staycation at our Cornwall holiday resort.
+With new surprises around every corner, discover why one visit to this popular peninsula is never enough with a staycation at our Cornwall holiday resort.

 Whether you’re looking for a romantic getaway, a family break or just craving to escape the hectic pace of everyday life, a holiday at our resort in Cornwall, Trenython Manor, is a must.
-Step back and truly enjoy what CLC’s UK resorts have to offer – stylish accommodation, top-notch facilities, a stunning location and breathtaking scenery.
+Step back and truly enjoy what CLC World’s UK resorts have to offer – stylish accommodation, top-notch facilities, a stunning location and breathtaking scenery.

 Hover over each box for more info

 Beaches in Cornwall

 From iconic sandy beaches to intimate sheltered coves, Cornwall’s 300+ beaches are gloriously varied.

 Pasties are eaten every day

 Holidaymakers eat more than 13,500 of them a day.

 Cornwall has 430 miles of coastline to explore.